Tattoo Machine Mechanics

 Cutting a new spring can be daunting for a beginner because you need to closely replicate the spring and certain tools are needed to make an effective spring.
 Make sure to remove the rear screw of the spring assembly so you don’t have to mess with reattaching the armature bar and front spring as of yet.
 You do this ONLY if you need to replace a spring.

+Step 4.
 Remove Rear Binding Post

 We are now going to remove the rear binding post it is a simple process but again, take a look at how the rear binding post is assembled.
 You should have rubber washers that are direct contact with the machine's frame, then metal washers on either side of the rubber washers, and then finally the copper or metallic wire connector that is held firmly in place by the screw which goes through the frame and then finally threaded onto the binding post itself.
 The rear binding post is one of the primary spots of which the tattoo machine receives its power.

-Removing the Coils
+Step 5.
+Remove the Coils

 Both the front and rear binding posts have now been removed freeing both wires that come from the coils of the tattoo machine.
 This means that it is time to remove the coils themselves.
 Now if you are not familiar with how a coil looks on the inside, imagine taking some thin copper wire and wrap that around a small cylinder of steel using 200 feet each of that copper.
 You would not think it possible to fit that much wire on such a small cylinder, but it is very possible and that is also how the magnetic energy is created which ultimately drives the tattoo machine.

 Now, removing the coils is a simple process.
-There are two screws which hold the coils in place, one screw each.
+There are two screws that hold the coils in place, one screw each.
 Go ahead and remove those screws, keeping in mind not to drop either the frame or the coils of the machine once the final screw has been removed.

 Set the tattoo machine frame down and take a look at your now removed coils.
-You notice a wire for each of the coils that is connected to a small capacitor, the capacitor regulates the power so each of the two coils energy output is equivalent and if a sudden surge of electricity flows through your P.S., the capacitor will blow or pop like a fuse, causing your tattoo machine to lose power in which then you will need to replace either the capacitor or the coils themselves.
+You should notice a wire for each of the coils that are connected to a small capacitor, the capacitor regulates the power so each of the two coils energy output is equivalent and if a sudden surge of electricity flows through your P.S., the capacitor will blow or pop like a fuse, causing your tattoo machine to lose power in which then you will need to replace either the capacitor or the coils themselves.

+Step 6.
 Remove Tube Vice Assembly

 We are now ready to remove the tube vice of the tattoo machine.
 On this particular tattoo machine I use, it has a simple butterfly screw with a separate tube vice that puts pressure on the tube as the butterfly screw is tightened.
 This should take just a couple of seconds, and once you are done, take the time and arrange your disassembled tattoo machine in a way that reassembling it will be easier to do.